Autoscaler/autoscaler/deploy/src/main/resources/quick-start/README.md

 1. **Autoscaler Service**

 	The Autoscaler service monitors Worker input queues and scales Worker's up and down according to their workloads.
 The Autoscaler tracks the input and workload of specified Worker queues and calculates whether a Worker should be scaled up or down based on Labels provided within the Workers.
-The Labels set within each service to be tracked contain information such as the maximum and minimum amount of instances and the target queue to monitor.
+The Labels set within each service to be tracked contain information such as the maximum and minimum amount of instances and the type of metric to be used.
 The Autoscaler can keep track of multiple microservices asyncronously depending on the performance specs of the host machine.

 2. **Example Worker**